DeSAM: Decoupled Segment Anything Model for Generalizable Medical Image Segmentation: Decoupled Segment Anything Model

 \subsection{Architecture}

 The overview of DeSAM is illustrated in Fig. \ref{fig1}.
-DeSAM contains three main components, the encoder, the Prompt-Invariant Mask Module (PIMM), and the Prompt-Relevant IoU Module (PRIM).
+In addition to the encoder inherited from SAM, DeSAM contains two main components, the prompt-relevant IoU module (PRIM) and the prompt-decoupled mask module (PDMM).
 These components are described in detail in this section.